What Is and What Should Never Be (Supernatural): Plot

 The episode begins in an abandoned warehouse, where Dean (Ackles) is attacked by the djinn that he is hunting.
 He suddenly finds himself in a world in which his mother (Smith) was not killed by the demon Azazel.
 He and his brother Sam (Jared Padalecki) were not raised to be hunters of supernatural creatures, but are no longer close, as Dean is irresponsible, disloyal, and drinks too much in this alternate reality; when a confused Dean calls him for help, Sam thinks that he is drunk.
-In the new reality, Dean is dating the beautiful Carmen (Michelle Borth), and Sam is at law school and engaged to Jessica (Palicki)—another victim of Azazel.
+In the new reality, Dean is dating the beautiful Carmen Porter (Michelle Borth), and Sam is at law school and engaged to Jessica (Palicki)—another victim of Azazel.
 Although Dean enjoys his new life, a ghostly young woman seems to be haunting him and he is confronted by an image of corpses in his closet.
 He realizes that all the people that he and Sam had saved as hunters are now dead, that he and Sam have a distant and somewhat adversarial relationship.
 After visiting the grave of his father John, who died the previous year of a stroke, Dean decides that he must give up his new-found happiness to save them.

-In need of something silver—a weakness of the djinn—Dean breaks into his mother's house to steal a sterling silver knife.
-However, he is caught by Sam, who thinks he's stealing from their mother.
-While Dean at first pretends that he needs the knife to repay a gambling debt, he eventually reveals the truth.
-Although Sam does not believe him, he accompanies his brother to the djinn's warehouse lair.
+In need of something silver—an inherent weakness of the djinn—Dean breaks into their mother’s house to steal a sterling silver knife.
+However, he’s caught by Sam, who believes Dean is stealing from their mother.
+Initially, Dean pretends to need the knife to settle a gambling debt, but eventually, he admits the truth.
+Although Sam is skeptical, he agrees to accompany his brother to the djinn’s warehouse lair.
 There Dean discovers that the young woman he has been having visions of is a victim of the djinn.
 It's clear that she is alive but in an hallucinatory state—a way for the djinn to keep its victims unresisting while it feeds—Dean realizes that he, too, is within an illusory world.
 Knowing that a person wakes up if he or she dies in a dream, he decides to kill himself.
 Carmen, Jessica, and his mother appear and try to talk him out of it.
 Dean resists the urge to stay, and awakens in the real world after stabbing himself.
 Sam, who is already in the warehouse trying to rescue him, is attacked by the djinn, but Dean kills the creature.